SamEdwardes/samedwardes.com/astro-migration/src/content/blog/2019-07-17-best-great-lake-surfing-vids/index.md

 ---
+author: Sam Edwardes
+date: 2019-07-17
+description: Here are a handful of videos that inspired me to get out there, buy a surfboard and surf the Great Lakes.
+image: https://i.imgur.com/Pxrgm1T.png
+keywords: []
+tags:
+- surfing
+- outdoors
 title: The Best Great Lake Surfing Videos
-tags: [surfing, outdoors]
-authors: sedwardes
-image: https://i.imgur.com/Pxrgm1T.png
 ---

 Here are a handful of videos that inspired me to get out there, buy a surfboard and surf the Great Lakes.